About Glaucoma

 Glaucoma is a disease of the eye's optic nerve that impacts the lives of about 80 million people globally.
 Damage to the optic nerve takes place when fluid pressure builds up in the front of the eye (the anterior chamber).
 Excess fluid, called the aqueous humor, increases the eye's intraocular pressure which in turn damages the optic nerve.
 This damage leads to partial yet gradual loss of the visual field, usually starting from the periphery but eventually leading to the loss of central vision and blindness.

 Current treatment modalities aim to control intraocular pressure by either reducing the aqueous humor production or increasing its drainage/absorption.
-These include drops, laser surgery, MIGS (Minimally Invasive Glaucoma Shunts), incisional surgery and glaucoma drainage devices.
-All these treatment options lose their effectiveness within a limited timeframe.
+These include drops, laser surgery, MIGS (Minimally Invasive Glaucoma Shunts), incisional surgery, such as trabeculectomy, and glaucoma shunts.
+All current treatment options have failed to provide a reliable long-term solution for severe and refractory glaucoma patients.

 CorNeat eShunt Advantages